nicolaegues/OT2_group_project/docs/basic_example.rst

         37.84126984,
     ]  # Taken from a previous experiment.

-    # Set a relative tolerance.
-If any measurements are within this range of the target, the optimisation loop is stopped.
+    # Set a relative tolerance (percentage).
+    # If a measurement is within the tolerance from the target, the optimisation loop is stopped.
     relative_tolerance = 0.05

     # Define the search space of the experimental parameters.